tlmohren/Grocerylist_generator/README.md

 ## Suggestions on how to use this script
 For me, I have started logging recipes I've tried in json files.
 I then select a few recipes every week and set the output folder to my dropbox.
 This syncs to the dropbox app on my phone, so I can access the recipe and shopping list away from my laptop.

+## under construction
+* error messages
+* adding new recipes
+* layout of weekly recipes
+* more robust code